baldapps/artemis/README.md

 * Avoid using structures
 * Avoid to define functions with parameters passed by value
 * Avoid hiding fields
+* Use all fields in assignment operator

 ## Configuration

-For rules Configuration look for "Code analisys" in Eclipse preferences in C++ menu.
+For rules configuration look for "Code analisys" in Eclipse preferences in C++ menu.

 ## Bugs